 Emerging Business Schools in India: India’s management education sector is experiencing a remarkable transformation.
 For decades, the Indian Institutes of Management (IIMs), Indian Institute of Technology (IITs), and a few private top B-Schools such as XLRI, FMS, MDI, SPJIMR, and more dominated the space.
-But now a new wave of business schools is making their mark, one that is modern, agile, and globally aware.
+But now a new wave of business schools is making its mark, one that is modern, agile, and globally aware.
 These emerging institutes are redefining what it means to get a management education in India today.
 They are not just alternatives; in many cases, they are setting the pace.

-Why Emerging Business Schools Are Becoming Popular:
+Why Emerging Business Schools in India Are Becoming Popular:

 One reason is the growing demand for quality management education beyond the traditional metropolises.
 As India’s economy diversifies, industries need managers who are not just technically competent but also socially and regionally aware.
 Meanwhile, globalisation and digital transformation have changed the way businesses operate, and many traditional Business schools have struggled to keep pace.
-Emerging B-schools are capitalising on this gap.
+Emerging Business Schools in India are capitalising on this gap.

-The New B-Schools Typically Offer These Features:
+The New Business Schools in India Typically Offer These Features:

 + Curriculum Agility: Quick integration of subjects such as AI, data analytics, sustainability, healthcare, and entrepreneurship.